-These six Grewia species of South Africa are not only a must have for a bird garden; attracting hordes of fruit-eating birds, the fruits they produce are also edible for humans.
+These six Grewia species of South Africa are not only a must have for a bird garden, attracting numerous fruit-eating birds, the fruits they produce are also edible to humans.
 In traditional cultures the fruit of certain Grewia species are used to brew alcohol and eaten as a sweet treat.

-The fruits are consumed ravenously by bulbuls, barbets, mousebirds and other fruit loving birds.
-Humans can use the fruit to ferment beer and when dried and added to milk it makes for an excellent milk sweetener.
-In Zulu culture the wood of the cross-berry is used to make Assegai spears.
+The fruits are consumed by Bulbuls, Barbets, Mousebirds and other fruit-loving birds.
+The fruit is also used to ferment beer and when dried and added to milk it makes for an excellent milk sweetener.
+In Zulu culture the wood of the Crossberry is used to make Assegai spears.

-Read more about indigenous purple flowering trees by clicking here.
+Read more about other indigenous purple flowering trees that make a great addition to your garden by clicking here.

-Like the cross-berry the karoo crossberry also has wonderful bright pink blossoms that flower from August to December.
-The Grewia robusta is frost resistance and adaptable to all soil types, it does prefer a desert-like setting.
-It is best to grow them in moist clay and loamy soils and partially shady areas.
+Like the Crossberry the Karoo Crossberry also has wonderful purple blossoms and flowers from August to December.
+Grewia robusta is frost resistant and adaptable to most soil types.
+It is however best to grow them in moist clay and loamy soils and partially shady areas.

-It makes for a good screen plants and a super addition to a bird garden.
-Its plum-like fruits have an acid tinge to them and are pleasant to eat, both cooked and raw.
+Grewia robusta makes a good screen plant and makes a great addition to any bird-friendly garden.
+Its plum-like fruits have a slightly acidic flavour but are pleasant to eat, both cooked and raw.

 Yellow flowering Grewia species